Dr. Ryan Stewart, DO

 Do I need a referral to see a urogynecologist?
 No. You can schedule directly with a urogynecologist without a referral.
 If you're experiencing bladder leakage, you don't need to go through your primary care doctor first.

 What should I expect at my first appointment?
-Your first visit typically includes a thorough medical history, discussion of your symptoms, a physical examination, and possibly a urine test.
+Your first visit includes a conversation about your symptoms, a physical exam, and possibly a urine test.
 You may be asked to keep a bladder diary before your visit.

 Is it worth seeing a specialist for mild leaking?
 Yes.
-Mild incontinence often responds well to simple treatments like pelvic floor therapy.
-Early intervention can prevent symptoms from progressing and keep your treatment options simpler.
+Even mild incontinence often responds well to pelvic floor therapy.
+Seeing a specialist early gives you more treatment options.

 Copyright © 2016-2026 Ryan Stewart, DO. | Privacy Policy